-- Visitors.
-Their authorization, if any, to remain on school grounds or at the function shall be withdrawn and they shall be directed to leave the premises.
-If they refuse to leave, they shall be subject to ejection.
-Additionally, visitors may be precluded from being on school premises for engaging in prohibited conduct.
+- 1. Visitors: Their authorization, if any, to remain on school grounds or at the function shall be withdrawn and they shall be directed to leave the premises.
+If they refuse to leave, they shall be subject to immediate removal.
+Additionally, visitors may be precluded from being on school premises and school grounds for engaging in prohibited conduct.
 The length of a suspension shall be determined by the severity of the misconduct and the violator shall receive written notice of the determination. - 2.
-Students.
-They shall be subject to disciplinary action as the facts may warrant, in accordance with the due process requirements. - 3.
-Tenured faculty members.
-They shall be subject to disciplinary action as the facts may warrant in accordance with Education Law 3020-a or any other legal rights they may have.

-- 4. Staff members in the classified service of the civil service entitled to the protection of Civil Service Law 75.
-They shall be subject to immediate ejection and to disciplinary action as the facts may warrant in accordance with Civil Law 75 or any other legal rights that they may have. - 5.
-Staff members other than those described in subdivisions #3 and #4.
-They shall be subject to a warning, reprimand, suspension or dismissal as the facts may warrant in accordance with any legal rights they may have.
+Students: Shall be subject to immediate removal and disciplinary action as the facts may warrant, in accordance with the due process requirements. - 3.
+Faculty members: They shall be subject to immediate removal and to disciplinary action as the facts may warrant in accordance with Education Law 3020-a or any other legal rights they may have. - 4.
+Staff Members in The Classified Service of The Civil Service: They are entitled to the protection of Civil Service Law 75.
+They shall be subject to immediate removal and to disciplinary action as the facts may warrant in accordance with Civil Law 75 or any other legal rights that they may have. - 5.
+Staff members other than those described in subdivisions #3 and #4: They shall be subject to a warning, immediate removal, reprimand, suspension or dismissal as the facts may warrant in accordance with any legal rights they may have.